QTH1225/QTH1225.github.io/index.md

 ## News and Updates

-- **March 2024：**Very pleased to pursue my Master's degree in Structural Engineering at China University of Mining and Technology!
+- **Sept 2024：**Very pleased to pursue my Master's degree in Structural Engineering at China University of Mining and Technology!

 <br>